open-simulation-platform/osp-validator/osp-validator-gen/README.md

+# Description

-Contains java code generated based on the OWL implementation of the OSP ontology
+Contains java code generated based on the OWL implementation of the OSP ontology.
+Also contains code generators for some of the core models.